lailabougria/talks/technical-decision-making-compass/README.md

-# Find north with a technical decision-making compass
+# Find true north with a technical decision-making compass

 ## Abstract